 I could have put the Miele C3 in this list but that bad boy costs close to a thousand bucks!
 The Miele C2 is a great option because it has almost the same power as the C3 but at a much more affordable $480!

-Home owners looking for a canister vacuum that can deep clean as well as clean other areas this is a clear cut option.
+Home owners looking for a canister vacuum that will help deep clean as well as clean other areas this is a clear cut option.

 What makes this a great option?

-Powering this canister vacuum is a 1,100 watt vortex motor.
-The cleaning head (Miele class this the Electro Plus Floorhead) also comes with its own motor – a must have to deep clean carpet.
+Powering this canister vacuum is a 1,100-watt vortex motor.
+The cleaning head (Miele class this the Electro Plus Floorhead) also comes with its motor – a must have to deep clean carpet.

-Suction is easily controlled through a dial on the body so also clean lighter stuff such as rugs.
-You can also adjust airflow by adjusting a knob on the handle so it is possible to use this on blinds or curtains without sucking them in.
+Suction is controlled through a dial on the body so also clean lighter stuff such as rugs.
+You can also adjust airflow by adjusting a knob on the handle, so it is possible to use this on blinds or curtains without sucking them in.

 Using this will also be easy thanks to the fingertip controls and ergonomic handle.

-Miele backs this up with a 7 year warranty.
-If you buy this from Amazon, you can purchase extended warranty of up to 3 years.
+Miele backs this up with a 7-year warranty.
+If you buy this from Amazon, you can purchase an extended warranty of up to 3 years.

 Some potential issues

-Biggest issue would be the cost.
-This is easily the most expensive option in the list but is somewhat offset by the fact that Miele vacuums are well-built and will last for more than a decade.
-Sure there are reviews here and there about this prematurely breaking but those are rarities.
+The biggest issue would be the cost.
+It is easily the most expensive option in the list, but it is offset by the fact that Miele vacuums are well-built and will last for more than a decade.
+Sure there are reviews here and there about this prematurely breaking, but those are rarities.

 Cost of bags can also add up so if this is a concern then go with a bagless vacuum.

-Bottom line: The Miele C2 Electro+ is a great option for folks looking for a canister capable of deep cleaning carpet.
-It has the best filtration of all the options here so it is an option for folks with allergies.
-If the C2 is too expensive then go with the Miele C1 Turbo Team that will work great on low to mid pile carpet.
+Bottom line: The Miele C2 Electro+ is an excellent option for folks looking for a canister capable of deep cleaning carpet.
+It has the best filtration of all the options here, so it is an option for people with allergies.
+If the C2 is too expensive, then go with the Miele C1 Turbo Team that will work great on low to mid-pile carpet.